mochi-hpc/mofka/docs/usage/deployment.rst

 a backend for Yokan.
 With our Spack environment activated, type :code:`spack find -v mochi-yokan`.
 If :code:`+rocksdb` appears in the returned specification, RocksDB is available.
 If :code:`~rocksdb` appears, we need to re-install Yokan with RocksDB support.
-Type :code:`spack add mochi-yokan+rocksdb`, the :code:`spack concretize -f`, and finally :code:`spack install`.
+Type :code:`spack add mochi-yokan+rocksdb`, then :code:`spack concretize -f`, and finally :code:`spack install`.

 The following *master.json* configuration replaces the *map* database with a *rocksdb* database stored in */tmp/mofka/master*.
 First, create the */tmp/mofka* directory, then launch Bedrock